 Internships: Students are encouraged toward semester-long internships at healthcare, educational and fitness entities in San Diego, as well as with professional sports teams.

-Major Events in Program History
+Major Events in Program History – Undergraduate

 Over the past 10-15 years, a shift has occurred in student career interests.
 While students have continued to be interested in the traditional teaching/coaching professions, increasing numbers of students are entering the department interested in the allied healthcare professions.

 Our Applied Health Science major, which currently accounts for the majority of students within the department was recently changed from a bachelor of arts to a bachelors of science degree.
 The sole purpose of this major is to prepare students for graduate school through basic and applied sciences with the intent of providing a prerequisite foundation for advanced studies.
-Students who declare Applied Health Science as their major are preparing for careers as a Physician Assistant, Physical Therapist, Podiatrist, Chiropractor, or Occupational Therapist.
+Students who declare Applied Health Science as their major are preparing for careers as a Physician Assistant, Physical Therapist, Podiatrist, Chiropractor, or Medical Doctor.